 Course Offered: BA Medical Sciences leading to BM BCh MedicineUndergraduate Prospectus Medical School Website

 For medicine, the University has specific entrance requirements; please consult the Medical School website for a full list of accepted qualifications.
 There is a common entrance procedure used by all colleges.
-This involves a written aptitude test, 'BMAT' (BioMedical Admissions Test), which is also used by Cambridge and some London Medical Schools; details of the test, including a sample test, are available here.
+This involves a written aptitude test, 'BMAT' (BioMedical Admissions Test), which is also used by some other Medical Schools, such as Cambridge, Imperial College London and University College London; details of the test, including a sample test, are available here.
 Note that Oxford does not accept the February or September sittings of the test for this course.
 In view of the emphasis of our teaching on science, we look for candidates with an excellent record in the sciences.
-Pre-A-Level candidates should be expecting two A grades and one A* at A-Level; A-Levels must include Chemistry, and at least of Biology, Physics or Maths.
+Pre-A-Level candidates should be expecting two A grades and one A* at A-Level; A-Levels must include Chemistry, and at least one of Biology, Physics or Maths.
 Post A-Level applicants with at least A*AA (or the equivalent) are also welcome to apply.
 Deferred entry is granted to able students with plans to spend a gap year profitably.
 Candidates for deferred entry should apply for deferred entry via UCAS; they may inform tutors at the point on interview whether they also wish to be considered for entry the following year.
 Please note that all applicants to the Oxford Medicine degree must be at least 18 years old by 1st November in the year they intend to start the course.

 Pre-clinical Medicine and Medical Sciences